-- (a) A Sponsor shall be any individual; joint venture; partnership; limited partnership; special purpose entity formed and controlled by the Sponsor in accordance with UMR Section 8313.2; trust; corporation; cooperative; Local Public Entity; Tribal Entity; or other legal entity; or any combination thereof; which meets the requirements of subdivisions (b) through (i) noted below, as applicable. - (b) Sponsor shall submit the application for Department funds and be the recipient or corecipient of the Department's award of funds. - (c) Sponsor shall be organized on a for-profit, limited profit, or nonprofit basis. - (d) Sponsor shall demonstrate that it has successfully developed, operated, and owned at least one (1) Rental Housing Development of equivalent size, scale, level of amenities, and occupancy.
-For example, if applying as a Farmworker Housing Project, Sponsor shall further demonstrate that said Rental Housing Development (or one of said Rental Housing Developments) includes occupancy restrictions for Agricultural Households.
+- (a) A Sponsor shall be any individual, Joint Venture, partnership, Limited Partnership, Limited Partnership in which the Sponsor or an affiliate is a general partner, trust, corporation, cooperative, Local Public Entity, Tribal Entity, or other legal entity, or any combination thereof, which meets the requirements of subdivisions (b) through (f) noted below, as applicable. - (b) Sponsor shall be the recipient or co-recipient of the Department's award of funds. - (c) Sponsor shall be organized on a for-profit, limited profit, or nonprofit basis. - (d) Except as abrogated below in this subdivision, Sponsor shall demonstrate that it has successfully developed, operated, and owned at least four (4) affordable rental housing developments of equivalent size, scale, and occupancy.
+If applying as a Farmworker Housing Project, one (1) of the four (4) must be a development that houses Agricultural Households.
 Sponsor shall have satisfied this experience requirement at the time of its application for the funds.
-To satisfy experience requirements, Sponsor may include the experience of its controlled affiliated entities or its principals (e.g., employed by, and under the control of the Sponsor and responsible for managing development, operational, and ownership activities), but not the experience of non-management board members. - (1) If there are multiple Applicants, then the following requirements must be met: - (A) The co-Applicant with experience must document that experience in the application as required by the NOFA. - (B) The co-Applicant with experience must perform a substantial management role in the borrowing entity from the time of Award through the full term of the Regulatory Agreement, as evidenced by the applicable organizational documents.
-Such role shall include the substantial management duties set forth at UMR Section 8313.2. - (e) Solely for the purpose of applying to the Emerging Developer funding target, an Emerging Developer shall qualify on its own as a Sponsor so long as the Emerging Developer meets the experience requirements set forth in the Defined Terms Appendix A. - (f) Solely for the purpose of applying to the Community-Based Developer funding target, a Community-Based Developer shall qualify on its own as a Sponsor so long as the Community-Based Developer meets the experience requirements set forth in the Defined Terms Appendix A.
+To satisfy experience requirements, Sponsor may include the experience of its controlled affiliated entities or its principals (e.g., employed by, and under the control of the Sponsor and responsible for managing development activities), but not the experience of non-management board members. - (1) Notwithstanding the foregoing, and solely for the purpose of applying to the Emerging Developer set-aside, an Emerging Developer shall qualify on its own as a Sponsor so long as the Emerging Developer meets the experience requirements set forth in the Defined Terms Appendix A. - (2) Notwithstanding the foregoing, and solely for the purpose of applying to the Community-Based Developer set-aside, a Community-Based Developer shall qualify on its own as a Sponsor so long as the Community-Based Developer meets the experience requirements set forth in the Defined Terms Appendix A.